AnjaneyaTripathi/knowledge_graph/README.md

 # Financial Knowledge Graphs

-A nested knowledge graph has been constructed as a proof of concept on financial documents.
+A knowledge graph has been constructed as a proof of concept on financial documents.
 Using the litigation releases from the [SECs Website](https://www.sec.gov/litigation/litreleases.htm).

 The documents have been categorised into 4 main categories - Fraud, Insider Trading, Misappropriation of Funds and Unregistered Brokers.
 (There are more categories, but this is just a PoC so we have considered only these 4 categroies).